All about Coprolites

 - Coprolites are also known as fossilized excrements or trace fossils.

-- The process of mineralization makes the feces hard and odourless and they become indistinguishable from a rock.
+- The process of mineralization makes the feces hard and odourless and they become indistinguishable from a rock to the untrained eye.

 - The largest coprolite ever found was 17 inches long and approximately 7 inches wide.

-- Coprolite can give scientists a lot of information about the feeding behaviour of the particular animal and how it lived.
+- Coprolite can give scientists a lot of information about the feeding behaviour of that particular animal and how it lived.

 - Coprolites are very rare because animal feces decay very rapidly.